uonai/Uonai/_posts/2018-05-25-eudaimonia.md

 * Self Control - acting correctly in situations around lust, desire, appetite.
 * Justice - acting benevolently toward others where it makes sense.

-These four virtues take a lifetime to learn.
+These four virtues can take a lifetime to learn.
 It's said to be in the act of learning and acting on these virtues that the individual grows with Eudaimonia.

 Acting correctly on a virtue is often forgotten as it was the right thing to do.
 Acting incorrectly on a virtue, however is often immortalized.
 Society makes examples of individuals that act without virtue.
+Stoicism prepares the individual for this.

 As we’re growing in Wisdom, Courage, Self Control, and Justice, we’re meant to fail.
 Stoicism embraces this constant failure.
 I think Marcus Aurelius said it best in his meditations.
 We endure pain and celebrate our struggle with Eudaimonia.